RESETHACKER-COMMUNITY/Resources/Writeups/Create.md

-# Create, Build and Automate Things for personal use or to give back to community
+# Create, Build and Automate Things for personal use or to give back to the community

 Index | Bugbounty
 -- | ---